Managing Enterprise Server 10 and its integrated 3rd-party applications is done through the Maintenance pages of Enterprise Server.

 - Metadata.
 For creating and managing metadata properties which can be added to the Enterprise interface of the client applications (InDesign, InCopy, and Content Station).

 - Dialogs Setup.
-For specifying where and when the metadata properties should be displayed in user interfaces.
+For specifying where and when the metadata properties should be displayed.

 - Named Queries.
 For creating and managing Named Queries: pre-defined queries that allow users of Content Station and Smart Connection to quickly perform a search in Enterprise in order to locate particular files.